Skip to main content

 1. Using exclusively whole ingredients in their most basic, minimally processed form.
 Examples of minimally processed in their most basic form can include whole, cut, sliced, diced, pureed, and fresh, frozen, canned, dried and still be considered minimally processed, or

-2. Cooking with both fresh, raw, whole ingredients in combination with ready-made products
+2. Cooking or preparing with both fresh, raw, whole ingredients in combination with ready-made products

 For example, your entrée and grain can each be prepared using a combination of fresh and ready-made ingredients, often referred to as speed-scratch cooking, while the fruit, vegetable, and milk may be served in a minimally processed form.
 This example would constitute a freshly prepared onsite meal and would count toward the weekly minimum of 40 percent of freshly prepared onsite NSLP and SBP meals.